matthewscharles/instrument-maker/README.md

 An accompanying hardware component is in development to add crocodile clip access to the Bela platform.

-### Pure Data?
+### What's Pure Data, why use it this way?

 Pure Data is a free, open source, visually oriented programming language.
 Otherwise known as dataflow ("the flowchart is the program").
 Boxes that serve particular functions are joined together, sending messages back and forth, some of which can be sound that eventually gets sent out to speakers.

-It's not a million miles away from the "blocks"-type programming currently popular in education.
-I'm interested in how Pure Data can be used in a similar way, but without the complexity of trying to make everything from scratch, getting caught up in spiders' webs on day one — which is the experience I often observe when teaching this.
+It's not a million miles away from the ["blocks"](https://en.wikipedia.org/wiki/Block_(programming))-type programming currently popular in education.
+I'm interested in how Pure Data can be used in a similar way, but without the complexity of trying to make everything from scratch: getting caught up in "spiders' webs" or a blank screen on day one — which are the experiences I often observe when teaching this.

 Pure Data has an active online community with [forums](https://forum.pdpatchrepo.info/) and a [Facebook group](https://www.facebook.com/groups/4729684494/), where it's possible to discuss problems and ideas.